paypal/gorealis/README.md

 Go library for communicating with Apache Aurora.
 Named after the northern lights (Aurora Borealis).

+### Aurora Compatible version
+Please see [AURORA.VER](./AURORA.VER) to see the latest Aurora version against which this library has been tested against.
+Vendoring a working version is highly recommended.

 ## Usage

 ### Using the Sample client with Thermos